Information and assurance on the key security and data protection controls for orgvue.

 DLP (data loss prevention)

-By default, orgvue has no access to orgvue client tenant data, so cannot provide DLP services nor monitor file status changes.
+By default, orgvue has no access to orgvue customer tenant data, so cannot provide DLP services nor monitor file status changes.

 From a wider orgvue organizational perspective, the Microsoft Cloud App Security and Windows Security Centre services are active, providing DLP for email and core cloud-based applications.